vivekmathema/Deep3DCCS/README.md

 ### Prerequisites
 - **Python ≥ 3.7** (tested with TensorFlow 2.10)
 - Supported OS: **Windows 10/11**, **Ubuntu 20.04/22.04**
+- _env (for windows system) will contain all virtual environment required for running Deep3DCCS. the portable version will be all _env embedded.
+Users are required to install CUDA v11.0 and cUDNN 8.5+ for proper running of GPU-version

 ### Hardware Recommendations
 - **GPU (recommended):** NVIDIA CUDA-compatible GPU (≥ 8 GB VRAM)
 - **RAM:** ≥ 16 GB (can run smoothly in 12 GB ram for low resoultion models )